 IHF Moves with the Market Trend, Rises 0.6%

-The mid-cap (middle capitalization) stocks of the iShares US Health Care Providers ETF (IHF) remained flat, with an average return of 0.15% as of November 10, 2015.
-The IHF’s mid-cap stocks underperformed both it and the SPDR S&P 500 ETF (SPY), which gave returns of 0.6% and 0.25%, respectively, on the day.
+The small-cap (small capitalization) stocks of the iShares US Health Care Providers ETF (IHF) gave a return of 0.55% on November 10, 2015.
+The stocks underperformed IHF, which returned 0.6%, and outperformed the SPDR S&P 500 ETF (SPY), which returned 0.25%.

-The above graph reflects the performance of IHF’s mid-cap stocks in comparison with the performances of IHF and SPY.
-Since November 2, 2015, IHF’s mid-cap stocks have given a return of 6.5% compared to IHF’s 1.7% return and SPY’s 0.3% return.
+The above graph reflects the performance of IHF’s small-cap stocks in comparison with the performances of IHF and SPY.
+Since November 2, 2015, IHF’s small-cap stocks have given a collective return of 5.2% as compared to IHF’s 1.7% and SPY’s 0.3% in the same period.

-With its current price, the stock is trading at a price-to-book value of 32.06x.
-Its book value per share is $2.15.
-DGX has a weight of ~2.5% in IHF’s portfolio.
+ADPT’s stock is trading well below its analyst median recommendation price of $110.
+It has a book value of $4.33.
+With its current price, the stock is trading at a price-to-book value (PBV) of 14.61x.
+ADPT has a weight of 0.45% in IHF’s portfolio.

 Browse this series on Market Realist: